colgatto/Poliparser/Examples/README.md

 - **Input**: `Array`
 - **Output**: `Number`

-return the lowest value of the array
+Returns the lowest value of the array.

 ### `array_max`
 - **Input**: `Array`
 - **Output**: `Number`

-return the highest value of the array
+Returns the highest value of the array.

 ### `array_indexMin`
 - **Input**: `Array`
 - **Output**: `Integer`

-return the index of lowest value of the array
+Returns the index of lowest value of the array.

 ### `array_indexMax`
 - **Input**: `Array`
 - **Output**: `Integer`

-return the index of highest value of the array
+Returns the index of highest value of the array.

 ### `array_count`
 - **Input**: `Array`
 - **Output**: `Number`

-return the number of values of the array
+Returns the number of values of the array.

 ### `array_sum`
 - **Input**: `Array`
 - **Output**: `Number`

-returns the sum of values of the array
+Returns the sum of values of the array.

 ### `array_uniq`
 - **Input**: `Array`
 - **Output**: `Array`

-returns a new array without duplicate values
+Returns a new array without duplicate values.

 ### `array_flat`
 - **Input**: `Array`
 - **Output**: `Array`

-returns a new array with all sub-array elements concatenated into it recursively up to the specified depth.
+Returns a new array with all sub-array elements concatenated into it recursively up to the specified depth.

 | Parameter | Type | Description | Required |
 | - | - | - | - |